 Note A: The Director shall use the [Nevada] state standards in considering whether to issue a permit for a stationary source and shall ensure that the stationary source will not cause the [Nevada] state standards to be exceeded in areas where the general public has access.
-For the 2006 particulate matter as PM{2.5} 24-hour and annual standards, the 2010 nitrogen dioxide 1-hour standard, and the 2015 ozone 8-hour standard, the Director shall use the form of the standards set forth in 40 C.F.R. §§ 50.11, 50.13, and 50.17 and 50.19, as those provisions existed on June 23, 2014 October 26, 2015, to ensure that the [Nevada] state standard is no more stringent than the [National] national ambient air quality standard in determining whether the stationary source will comply with the [Nevada] state standards in areas where the general public has access.
+For the 2006 particulate matter as PM{2.5} 24-hour and annual standards, the 2010 nitrogen dioxide 1-hour standard, and the 2010 sulfur dioxide 1-hour standard, and the 2015 ozone 8-hour standard, the Director shall use the form of the standards set forth in 40 C.F.R. §§ 50.11, 50.13, and 50.17 and 50.19, as those provisions existed on June 23, 2014 October 26, 2015, to ensure that the [Nevada] state standard is no more stringent than the [National]-national ambient air quality standard in determining whether the stationary source will comply with the [Nevada] state standards in areas where the general public has access.